kavinkumar24/C-sharp-Practice/AuthService/Readme.md

 - `app.Environment.IsDevelopment()` - check if the app is running and then enable the swagger.
 - `UseHttpsRedirection` - Redirects HTTP requests to HTTPS, ensuring all communications are secure.
 - `UseStaticFiles` - Allows serving static files (e.g., CSS, HTML, JS) from the wwwroot directory.
+- Set the default route path be a register.html.
 - `UseAuthorization` - Enables the use of authorization middleware.
 - `MapControllers` - Maps the controller actions to the appropriate HTTP routes defined in the controllers.
-`Run` - Starts the application and listens for incoming HTTP requests
+- `Run` - Starts the application and listens for incoming HTTP requests

 ```c#
 using AuthService.Data;